-Internship Practicum is offered in the regular semester as well as for students concurrently registered for structured classes.
-Please see separate internship package in details.
+^{} Internship Practicum is offered in the regular semester as well as for students concurrently registered for structured classes during the semester.

 DEPARTMENT OF PHARMACY ADMINISTRATION AND ADMINISTRATIVE HEALTH SCIENCES

 The Department of Pharmacy Administration and Administrative Health Sciences offers two baccalaureate or undergraduate degrees: the Bachelor of Science (B.S.) in Health Administration and the B.S in Health Information Management.
 Each degree program has a Program Director, and courses specific to each program are offered through the Department under the following designations: HSEH (Environmental Health), HSHA (Health Administration), HSHI (Health Information Management), CLSC (Clinical Laboratory Science), and HSRT (Respiratory Therapy).
 Student majors within the Health Sciences are required to complete three to six HSCR (Health Sciences Core) courses, which are also offered through the Department.